ibm-cloud-docs/solution-tutorials/hpc-eda.hidden.md

   *	Provisions a floating IP (fip) for the login node.
 This is a public IP used to SSH into the cluster.
   *	Creates an Ansible inventory file for the cluster to be used by subsequent Ansible playbooks

 3. If this is the first time you are running the playbook, ensure that there is not an existing copy of the `terraform.tfstate` file in `GEN_FILES_DIR`.
 If you previously ran the playbook and it failed, don't delete the `terraform.tfstate` file.
-You will need it to restart the playbook starting from the place that it failed.
+You will need it to restart the playbook, beginning with place that it failed.
 4. Run the playbook:

   ```